 Mahny Djahanguiri, is the owner and founder of the successful London based Doga studio Dogamahny.

-How did you find yourself moving from Switzerland to the UK?
-What made you decide this was a good place to build your business?
+What made you decide that London was a good place to start your business?

-London was more compelling and exciting to venture out and start my adult life – I was in the musical theatre industry in my early 20s.
+London was more compelling and exciting to venture out to and a great place to start my adult life.

 Do you notice behavioural differences in dogs after they attend classes?

 The dogs roam around and do what they like at the beginning of the session.
-But as the owner begins to destress and the central nervous system (which governs the fight or flight system) is being replenished, the dogs begin to relax and calm down.
+But as the owner begins to de-stress and the central nervous system is being replenished, the dogs begin to relax and calm down.

-In the way a new born baby’s central nervous system is entwined with its mothers in as much as, the mothers breathing system /pattern affects the babies breathing system.
-I think that there is NO DIFFERENCE in an owner deepening and lengthening their inhalation and exhalation and this having a direct effect on the dogs’ central nervous system i.e. decreasing heart rate, pulse in the dog.
+In the way a new-born baby’s central nervous system is entwined with its mothers, I think that there is no difference in an owner deepening and lengthening their inhalation and exhalation with their pet.

 Reason being…the dog is totally and utterly dependant on the owner’s body language, smell and taste.

-Now bring yoga into the equation and you will notice that by changing your thinking, feeling, and physical body your dog’s nervous system will absorb all this information and reflect it in their mood and behaviour.
+Now bring yoga into the equation and you will notice that by changing your thinking, feeling, and physical body your dog’s nervous system will absorb all this information and this will be reflected in their mood and behaviour.

 It’s remarkable to see the transformation during the class.